Chart Color Schemes

 Employment performance in Carrara exceeds national averages across key labour market indicators

-Workforce participation is 63.1%, compared to Rest of Qld's 59.1%.
-Key industries for employment among residents are health care & social assistance, construction, and retail trade.
-The area specializes in arts & recreation, with an employment share twice the regional level, while agriculture, forestry & fishing employs just 0.4% of local workers, below Rest of Qld's 4.5%.
-Employment opportunities locally may be limited, as indicated by Census data.
+As of September 2025, 7,764 residents are employed, with an unemployment rate of 0.7% below Rest of Qld's 4.1%.
+Workforce participation is standard at 63.1%, compared to Rest of Qld's 59.1%.
+Key industries include health care & social assistance, construction, and retail trade.
+The area specializes in arts & recreation, with an employment share twice the regional level, while agriculture, forestry & fishing employs only 0.4% of local workers, below Rest of Qld's 4.5%.

 Frequently Asked Questions - Employment